bendmorris/staticdata/README.md

-xmldata is a simple helper to create Haxe values from XML at compile time.
+hxdata is a simple helper to create Haxe values from structured data files (such as XML) at compile time.

 To use, define the structure of your XML data in an abstract using the @:a metadata on fields: